Lecturer in History

 Profile

-I am an interdisciplinary scholar of mid-20th century political movements in the Middle East and North Africa, and I focus on the modern history of the Gulf and its connections across multiple regions.
+I am an interdisciplinary scholar of mid-20th century political movements in the Middle East and North Africa.
+I focus on the modern history of the Gulf, and its connections across multiple regions.

-I received my PhD from the Institute of Arab and Islamic Affairs (IAIS) University of Exeter, UK, in June 2022, and have since been a Visiting Postdoctoral Fellow at the Orient Institut Beirut (OIB), a Researcher on the Mapping Connections: China and the Middle East project at IAIS, University of Exeter, a teaching fellow at the SOAS Department of Politics and International Studies, and a Stuart Hall foundation RACE-Ed Fellow at the Institute for Advanced Studies in the Humanities (IASH) at the University of Edinburgh.
+I received my PhD from the Institute of Arab and Islamic Affairs (IAIS) University of Exeter, UK, in June 2022, and have since been a Visiting Postdoctoral Fellow at the Orient Institut Beirut (OIB), a Researcher on the Mapping Connections: China and the Middle East project at IAIS, University of Exeter, a teaching fellow at the SOAS Department of Politics and International Studies, a Stuart Hall foundation RACE-Ed Fellow at the Institute for Advanced Studies in the Humanities (IASH) at the University of Edinburgh, and an Early Career Fellow at the Arab Council for Social Sciences, during which time I was an affiliate at the American University of Beirut (AUB).

 As a historian, I am interested in and moved by the idea of an archival commons, which includes cultural production, movement materials, and the practices of ordinary people to capture, document and preserve a record of their everyday lives, and the life of their communities.